Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

 \begin{lemma} For any (PTIME-evaluable) accumulation operator $\accum_{h,\oplus}$ on a cancellative monoid $(\calM, \oplus, \epsilon)$, for any po-relation~$\OR$, we have $\card{\accum_{h,\oplus}(\OR)} = 1$ iff $\OR$ has safe swaps with respect to $\oplus$ and $h$. \end{lemma}

 \begin{proof} For the forward direction, assume that $\OR$ does \emph{not} have the safe swaps property.
-Hence, there exist two incomparable identifiers $\id_1$ and $\id_2$ in $\OR$ and a pair of consecutive integers $p, p+1$ in $\pr_\OR(\id_1, \id_2)$ such that the following disequality holds:
+Hence, there exist two incomparable identifiers $\id_1$ and $\id_2$ in $\OR$ and a pair of consecutive integers $p, p+1$ in $\pr_\OR(\id_1, \id_2)$ such that: